Claire-Potter/Updated-Redeployment-Process/README.md

             margin-left:auto;
             margin-right:auto;
             ">

-12. The difference between the salaries is calculated correctly: PASS
+11. The difference between the salaries is calculated correctly: PASS

-13. The user will be thanked for capturing the placement.
+12. The user will be thanked for capturing the placement.
 They will be provided with updates as the application goes through the process of  saving the new record to the placed employees sheet: PASS
-14. The days within the pool are calculated correctly: PASS
+13. The days within the pool are calculated correctly: PASS
-15. The status is captured add Placed and the record is updated within the redeployment pool sheet: PASS
+14. The status is captured as Placed and the record is updated within the redeployment pool sheet: PASS

    <img src="https://github.com/Claire-Potter/Redeployment-Process/blob/main/read-me-content/features/27.placed-messages.PNG"
      alt="placed messages"